 Before the beginning of time, God saw not only the cry of his heart, but the cry within every human heart.
 The Mighty Three, the Triune God, broke through the hosts of hell to draw water from the Well of Bethlehem.
 God was in Christ, reconciling the world to Himself.
 Now the offer to sinful humanity is:

 The true convert holds the Cup of Salvation in his trembling hands.
 He has seen the cost of his redemption.
 He sees that he was not redeemed with silver or gold, but with the precious Blood of Christ.
 Like David (2 Sam 23:15), he cannot drink of that cup in a spirit of self-indulgence.

 I was killing time in a department store when an elderly man struck up a conversation with me.
 It wasn’t long before the conversation swung around to the things of God.
 When I asked this man if he had a Christian background, his answer was interesting.
 He said,

 If you love God, your heart will go out to the millions who are in such a state.
 They are in the “valley of decision.”
 Valleys are often without direct light, and direct light is what sinners need.
 They don’t understand the issues.
 They are so close to salvation; it is as near as their heart and mouth.
-Yet without repentance, they will perish.
-Such thoughts are grievous.
-If you are born of God's Spirit, you will find that something compels you to run to the lost, to reach out to the unsaved, because God gave you a new heart that delights to do His will.

-crowd gathered around the lame man who had been healed, he boldly preached the gospel to them.
+One cannot help but see Peter’s passion for the lost, so evidently portrayed for us in the Book of Acts.
+He put behind him the three denials of his Lord, and stood before a multitude on the day of Pentecost.
+When a crowd gathered around the lame man who had been healed, he boldly preached the Gospel to them.
 He testified before the very ones who had murdered the Savior, and he told them so.
 He had a passion for his God and a passion for sinners.

 What was the apostle Paul’s greatest passion?
 This longing, this aspiration, this yearning, was simply for the salvation of the lost.
 His greatest passion was for evangelism, something made evident by his own words.
 In the introduction of his letter to the Romans, Paul said that he was in debt to the world.
 His evangelistic zeal was so great that he said he would give up his relationship with Jesus Christ if it would mean that his brethren would be saved.
 Look at these sobering words: